rtanwani123/fictional-retail-ai-projects/project_1_product_recommendation/README.md

 - Explore AI techniques conceptually, without needing to focus on code.

 This project demonstrates a framework for using AI to enhance customer-facing retail solutions.

+## How to Run in Google Colab
+- Important: Before running the notebook, upload all required files (fictional_retail_products.csv) to Google Colab.
+Ensure the folder path in the code (/content/fictional_retail_docs) matches your uploaded files.